 Start by defining your central business objectives.

 It’s essential to set goals and define how success will be measured.
 It’s no use investing in a PIM if you can’t understand its impact.
-Ultimately, you have to define how your PIM will support brand growth, because if you’re not growing, you’re dying.
+Ultimately, you have to determine how your PIM will support brand growth, because if you’re not growing, you’re dying.

 Determine Your Implementation Parameters